Henriette of France: Early life

-Anne Henriette and her older twin sister Princess Louise Élisabeth were born at the Palace of Versailles on 14 August 1727, to Louis XV of France and Queen Maria Leszczyńska.
-While the birth of the twins was considered a political disappointment as Salic law disqualified them as heirs to the throne, their father, the King was delighted, and commented that after talk of him not being able to be a father, he was now the father of two.
+Anne Henriette and her older twin sister Princess Louise Élisabeth were born at the Palace of Versailles on 14 August 1727, to Louis XV and Queen Maria Leszczyńska.
+While the birth of the twins was considered a political disappointment as Salic law disqualified them as heirs to the throne, their father the King was delighted, and commented that after talk of him not being able to be a father, he was now the father of two.
 Barbier noted in his journals that during the pregnancy Louis XV was very kind and affectionate to Marie Leszczyńska this time and stopped hunting for a while so as to accompany her which gave the queen great joy.

 Along with her twin, she was baptised at Versailles in 1727.
 Henriette was named after her paternal great-great grandmother Henrietta, Duchess of Orléans, with Louis Henri, Duke of Bourbon, and Louise Anne de Bourbon as her godparents.
 As the legitimate daughter of the King, she was a fille de France, but as the younger of the twins, she was referred as Madame Seconde; as an adult, she became known as Madame Henriette, or only Madame, as the eldest daughter of the King present in Versailles after the marriage of her sister.

-The eldest children of Louis XV, the twins Élisabeth and Henriette, Marie-Louise, Adélaïde and their brother, the Dauphin of France, were raised in Versailles under the supervision of the Governess of the Children of France, Marie Isabelle de Rohan, duchesse de Tallard, while their younger siblings, Victoire, Sophie, Thérèse and Louise, were sent to be raised at Fontevraud Abbey in June 1738.
+The eldest children of Louis XV, the twins Élisabeth and Henriette, Marie-Louise, Adélaïde and their brother the Dauphin of France, were raised in Versailles under the supervision of the Governess of the Children of France, Marie Isabelle de Rohan, duchesse de Tallard, while their younger siblings, Victoire, Sophie, Thérèse, and Louise, were sent to be raised at Fontevraud Abbey in June 1738.

 In 1739, Élisabeth left France to marry the Infante Philip, a younger son of King Philip V of Spain.
 Henriette was reportedly despondent about being separated from her twin.